 The equity sharing agreement can be a nice option for some parents to help their child buy a home, get their original contribution back and possibly participate in the appreciation of the home.
 However, an equity sharing agreement is not perfect for everyone.
 If the home depreciates, you could lose all or a portion of your initial investment.
 Setting up a shared equity agreement can be quite complex and expensive.
 You will want to hire an experienced real estate attorney to draft the agreement to minimize future squabbles with your children and to ensure that you both remain eligible for available tax breaks.

 When helping your child buy a home in today’s very expensive housing market, it is extremely important to understand the impact of each strategy on your overall finances as well as the impact on your family dynamics.
-For Fred and Judith Heuser, it seems the private loan is the most attractive strategy.
+For Fred and Judith, the private loan was the most attractive strategy.
 “We can give our son a more favorable interest rate than he would get at a bank and the payments can supplement our retirement income,” said Fred.
-The Heusers would expect their son to pay back the loan over-time or when he sells the condo.
-Thus, the Heusers feel more confident that the loan will not be viewed as a gift by their other children.
+Fred and Judith expected their son to pay back the loan over-time or when he sells the condo.
+Thus, they felt more confident that the loan would not be viewed as a gift by their other children.

 The numerous tax, estate and other financial planning implications to consider make it very important for parents to seek competent advice from professionals such as a Certified Financial Planner™, accountant, attorney or loan consultant.